Vision-Live/bdsi.utwente.nl/_news/call-for-proposals-2023.md

 Projects receive an in-kind investment rather than funding.
 This means that a dedicated team of data scientists from BDSi will work together with the applicants to simulate, retrieve, analyze and/or visualize the data.
 This call offers support for projects that can be seen as a pilot study or proof of concept for a larger project, with an aim to be later funded by other sources.

+{%
+    include card.html
-{% include card.html title="Don't be a stranger" content="We strongly encourage potential applicants to get in touch early.
-We can help you with early feedback on your idea or draft proposal, fine-tuning your proposal, and making sure that expectations and estimates are realistic." cta="Get in touch!" cta_link="mailto:bdsi@utwente.nl" %}
+    title="Don't be a stranger"
+    content="We strongly encourage potential applicants to get in touch early.
+We can help you with early feedback on your idea or draft proposal, fine-tuning your proposal, and making sure that expectations and estimates are realistic." cta="Get in touch!"
+    cta_link="<email>"
+%}

 ### Criteria — How to apply

-Applications can be submitted by sending a proposal to [bdsi@utwente.nl](mailto:bdsi@utwente.nl?subject=BDSi%20Data%20Science%20grant%202023) with the subject “BDSi Data Science grant 2023”.
+Applications can be submitted by sending a proposal to [{{ site.data.contact.email }}](mailto:{{ site.data.contact.email }}?subject=BDSi%20Data%20Science%20grant%202023) with the subject “BDSi Data Science grant 2023”.

 A proposal should: